Codeschnipsler/Fotobox/install.md

                                                      |
          BCM23 -y-- 330Ohm ---  button LED --- GND --
                                                      |
-         BCM17 -v-- 1kOhm ---Button --- 10kOhm --GND-
+         BCM17 -v-- 1kOhm --- | --- 10kOhm --- GND --
+                              |
+                          "Reboot Button"
+                              |
+                         GPIO17(3,3 V)

-         GPIO5 ---- Button ---- GPIO6
+         GPIO5 ---- "Shutdown/start-Button" ---- GPIO6

          legend
-         --- means that there is a cable to connect, the letter is a code for the colors I used (I use this to document) v = violet
+         --- means that there is a cable to connect in my setup, I used the following colors (change to your liking) v = violet
             y = yellow
             r = red
             b = blue
             o = orange
             g = green

+For a secure attachment to the GPIOs, I used [DuPont crimps](https://amzn.to/2Tt8lfV).
+Usually I just hijack a standard jumper cable, unlock the one pin housing and put the metal piece in one of the multi pin housings from the box.
+But of course it is also possible to use a crimping device and do it all manually.

 8. Codes/Scripts